-Eliminate money bail, ensuring that freedom in not tied to wealth;
+- Eliminate money bail, ensuring that freedom in not tied to wealth;

-Decarcerate jails, vastly reducing the number of people incarcerated pretrial;
+- Decarcerate jails, vastly reducing the number of people incarcerated pretrial;

-Guarantee pretrial liberty in the vast majority of cases, protecting the presumption of innocence and right to freedom;
+- Guarantee pretrial liberty in the vast majority of cases, protecting the presumption of innocence and right to freedom;

-Ensure the constitutional and due process rights of all New Yorkers, requiring individualized, evidence-based hearings and speedy trial safeguards
+- Ensure the constitutional and due process rights of all New Yorkers, requiring individualized, evidence-based hearings and speedy trial safeguards

 - Protect against racially-biased risk assessment instruments, harmful technologies, and mass community surveillance.